Last modified: Aug 13, 2024

 Autonomous Emergency Braking

-Autonomous Emergency Braking (AEB) is an advanced safety feature found in many modern vehicles that can help prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
+Autonomous Emergency Braking (AEB) is an advanced safety feature in modern vehicles that helps prevent or mitigate collisions by autonomously applying the brakes if the driver fails to react to an impending collision.

 There are two main types of AEB systems:

 Forward Collision Warning (FCW) with Autonomous Emergency Braking: FCW uses sensors to detect the distance and speed of vehicles or obstacles ahead and provides a visual or audible warning to the driver if a potential collision is detected.
-If the driver fails to respond, the AEB system will engage and apply the brakes to prevent or reduce the severity of a collision.
+If the driver fails to respond, the AEB system engages and applies the brakes to prevent or reduce the severity of a collision.
 Read more about FCW here.

 Illustration Forward Collision Warning with AEB Audi (Pre Sense)